Top

 Frequently Asked Questions

-Q: What happens if the beneficiary designation is outdated?
+What happens if a beneficiary form is outdated

-A: Denials based on outdated forms can often be challenged if errors occurred in processing.
+Denials based on outdated forms can often be challenged when processing errors exist.

-A: Yes, but only if properly elected and premiums are paid.
-Many denials stem from conversion errors.
+Yes, but only if properly elected and maintained.
+Many denials result from conversion errors.

 Key Takeaways